araobp/sfdc-demo/BOX_UNMANAGED_PACKAGE.md

 My Heroku dyno starts sleeping after the duration of 30 minutes inactivity.
 That is the reason why the callout script in this repo MUST be asynchronous: either @future(callout=true) or Queueable Apex.

+The Box stats counters on Heroku (on PostgreSQL) are reset every midnight by a Apex scheduled job.

 #### Apex callout (asynchronous/@future(callout=true) and scheduleable)

 - [CalloutToHeroku](./ThreeBoxes/Box/main/default/classes/CalloutToHeroku.cls)